conveyor/.allstar/README.md

 ## Enabled Repos

-Allstar is configured in opt-in.
+Allstar is configured in opt-out.
 [See here for the list of enabled repos](allstar.yml).
 Feel free to submit a PR to enable/disable repos.

 ## Policy Configuration